louthy/language-ext/README.md

 As we all know it's only a matter of time before a null reference bug crops up because the variable wasn't checked.
 It puts C# in the realm of the dynamic languages, where you can't trust the value you're being given.

-Functional languages use what's known as an "option type".
+Functional languages use what's known as an _option type_.
 In F# it's called `Option`, in Haskell it's called `Maybe`.
 In the next section we'll see how it's used.

 ## Option